Who doesn’t love a good trifle?

 - 1/3 cup powdered sugar

 - 1 recipe lemon curd (see below) or an 11-ounce jar lemon curd

-- 1 9-inch round or loaf lemon (or plain) pound cake, homemade (Danielle used this recipe, I wanted to try a new version and typed it up below – both are fantastic) or store-bought, cut into 1/2-inch thick slices
+- 1 9-inch round or loaf lemon (or plain) pound cake (recipe below), homemade or store-bought, cut into 1/2-inch thick slices

 - Combine the berries, sugar, cornstarch, and lemon juice in a saucepan over medium-high heat.
 Bring to a simmer and cook just until the berries begin to break down, about 3-4 minutes.
 Take the berries off the heat and let the mixture cool.
 This can be done a day in advance.
 Cover and refrigerate the berry syrup until ready to use.